mikkybang/52weeks-project-ideas/README.md

 ## Week 8

-- Go: Build Your Own Container Using Less than 100 Lines of Go
+- Build Your Own Container Using Go

 ## Week 9

-- Python: Build a Reddit Bot
+- Build a Reddit Bot

 ## Week 10

-- JavaScript: A cryptocurrency implementation in less than 1500 lines of code
+- A cryptocurrency implementation in less than 1500 lines of code